-A few years later, in 1950, the British Occupation Authorities followed suit and founded the Jewish Trust Cooperation (JTC) under the chairmanship of Mr. Barnett Janner, 116 and the French established the Branche Francaise, which too, functioned as the legal heir to heirless and public Jewish property.
+A few years later, in 1950, the British Occupation Authorities followed suit and founded the Jewish Trust Cooperation (JTC) under the chairmanship of Mr. Barnett Janner, 121 and the French established the Branche Francaise, which too, functioned as the legal heir to heirless and public Jewish property.
 In December 1951, the JTC took over the French zone.
-117
+122 idx?type=div&did=HISTORY.OMG1948N144.I0015&isize=text, last accessed on 14 June 2008.